Cocker Sable (eH)

 The eH allele

-Pigment cells have the ability to synthesize either eumelanin or phaeomelanin.
-The E-Locus is part of the pigment type switch system that causes pigment cells to produce one pigment type or the other.
+Pigment cells have the ability to produce either eumelanin or phaeomelanin.
+The E locus is part of the pigment type switch system that causes pigment cells to produce one pigment type or the other.

 Cocker sable is caused by the eH variant (officially eH(D84N) or eHypostatic).
-This allele reduces eumelanin expression and produces more phaeomelanin than expected in any given background pattern.
+This allele reduces eumelanin expression which automatically extends phaeomelanin in any given base pattern.

-eH is recessive to melanistic mask (Em) and wild type (E), but dominant over recessive red (e).
-Its relationship to ancient domino alleles (eA) or grizzle domino (eG) hasn’t been identified yet.
+The eH allele is recessive to melanistic mask (Em) and wild type (E), but dominant over recessive red (e).
+It’s likely semi-recessive to ancient domino alleles (eA) or grizzle domino (eG).

 Since it shows a stronger eumelanin-reducing effect, I will put it closer to e than to E:

-Masked (Em) or normal (E) patterned dogs can be carriers of the sable trait (Em/eH, E/eH).
+Masked (Em) or patterned (E) dogs can be carriers of the sable trait (Em/eH, E/eH).
 But all Cocker Spaniels that express a sable or dirty red pattern are eH/eH or eH/e.

-Update 2024: The study on the eH variant‘s ability to produce partial recessive red phenotypes has been published!
+The study on the eH variant and its ability to produce partial recessive red phenotypes has finally been published!
 You can find the study here.

 The eH variant causes a partially inhibited eumelanin production.